mooofin/PSPPS/README.md

 Step 0: Research.
 Spend weeks reading the PPSSPP source code, the PSPVitawiki, and any available MIPS architecture manuals.

-tep 1: The CPU.
+Step 1: The CPU.
 Start by building the MIPS instruction decoder.
 Create a simple program that can load a snippet of MIPS machine code into a byte array and execute a few simple instructions (like ADD, SUB, ADDI).
 At this stage, you just print the state of the registers to the console.

 Step 2: Memory.
 Implement a basic memory bus that the CPU can read from and write to.